fresheneesz/bitcoinThroughputAnalysis/README.md

 This doesn't need to be the bottleneck it might appear.
 What is important for full nodes is that they've verified past history, and that they can download the past history when they need it.
 It should be relatively simple to spread out blockchain storage in the distributed network.
 If every full node on the network stored 1/1000th of the blockchain, then a 5.5 TB blockchain would just require 5.5 GB per full node - very manageable even on the oldest of machines these days.

-And if software included hard-coded checkpoints every once in a while (eg say new bitcoin software versions hardcoded a block 6 months in the past), it would mean blocks before that checkpoint could be simply deleted from the network (offline archives would of course still keep the chain for posterity).
-That would mean that storage requirement would remain constant, rather than growing indefinitely.

-With enough sharding, blockchain storage would cease to be a scalability concern.
-Similar sharding could be done with UTXO accumulators or other storage requirements.
 Even light clients could choose to take part in replication of a shard or two.
 Any node, full or light, could choose to store a shard of the blockchain history, then serve Neutrino requests for that data.
-Similarly, any node could choose to store a shard of UTXO set and serve requests from newly spinning up full nodes.
+Similar sharding could be done with UTXO accumulators or other storage requirements.
+Nodes could also store shards of UTXO set at an assumevalid point and serve requests from newly spinning up full nodes.
 A light node would verify that they have the right UTXO shard by checking it against a UTXO commitment in the blockchain.

+With enough sharding, blockchain storage would cease to be a scalability concern.
 The question would be how to ensure that each shard has enough replication.
 Additionally, the finer the sharding, the greater the danger of DOS attacks that target a particular shard.
 Both of these problems would have to be solved for distributed data storage to become a reality.

+Distributed data storage could other applications in the Bitcoin world as well.
+For example, backup of lightning commitments comes to mind.

 # Future throughput and capacity needs